 Forms to be submitted in relation to electoral registration do, however, require to be signed by each individual applicant and after download therefore forms require to be printed, completed, signed and returned to the appropriate ERO.
 Full address details for each ERO are available on the Portal by clicking here.

 10. What do the markers “R” and “N” mean on the rates search?

 These markers refer to the Residential and Non-residential apportionment in properties where there is a residential part which is liable for Council Tax as opposed to Non-Domestic Rates.
 This applies in properties such as Nursing Homes or Hotels where there are resident members of staff.
 The accommodation occupied by such staff is included in the total Rateable Value of the property which is then apportioned between the Residential and Non- residential elements.

 You can also see other markers in some searches such as “M” which indicates the property is involved in the production of minerals (sand, gravel etc) which attracts an allowance in calculating the Rateable Value and “H” which denotes a property used for the breeding or rearing of horses which also attracts an allowance in calculating the Rateable Value.

 11. Can you explain why Non-Domestic Rates are being revalued?
 When were they last revalued?
 When will they be revalued again?

 The Rateable Values that form the basis for the calculation of Non- Domestic Rates are subject to a 5 yearly review or revaluation.
-The last revaluation was carried out with effect from 1st April 2010 and the revaluation scheduled for 2015 was postponed until 2017.
+The last revaluation was carried out with effect from 1st April 2017 and the next revaluation is scheduled for 2023.

 During the period between revaluations, Rateable Values for new or altered properties will be based on the “tone of the roll”.
 This means that the value will not be higher than it would have been if the property had existed in its present state at the time of the previous revaluation.